Elementary Education B.S.Ed. – Mission & Program Outcomes

 Student Learning Outcome 2 (Planning):

-Elementary Education teacher education candidates will, upon entry to clinical practice, plan and implement appropriate curricula and instructional practices that reflect a knowledge of individual children, the community, and curriculum goals and content, authentic, performance-based assessment of children’s learning, and environments and experiences that meet the needs of all individual children.
-Specifically, candidates will:
+Graduates of the Elementary Education program will plan and utilize appropriate curricula and instructional practices that reflect a knowledge of individual children, the community, and curriculum goals and content; authentic, performance-based assessment of children’s learning; and environments and experiences that meet the needs of all individual children.

 Student Learning Outcome 3 (Instruction):

-Elementary Education teacher candidates will, prior to completion of clinical practice, provide learning experiences that demonstrate knowledge of how children differ in their development, use a variety of strategies to encourage children’s physical, social, emotional, aesthetic and cognitive development, adapt strategies and environments to meet the specific needs of all children, including those with disabilities, developmental delays, or special abilities, demonstrate sensitivity to differences in family structures and social and cultural backgrounds, and utilize informal and formal assessment strategies to plan and individualize curriculum and teaching practices.
-Specifically, candidates will:
+Graduates of the Elementary Education program will create learning experiences that demonstrate knowledge of how children differ in their development; implement a variety of instructional strategies to encourage children’s physical, social, emotional, aesthetic and cognitive development; differentiate strategies and environments to meet the specific needs of all children, including those with disabilities, developmental delays, or special abilities, maintain a positive learning environment with respect demonstrate sensitivity to differences in family structures and social and cultural backgrounds, and utilize formative and summative assessment strategies to plan effective instruction.

 Student Learning Outcome 4 (Effect on Student Learning):

-Elementary Education teacher candidates will, prior to entrance into student teaching, demonstrate the knowledge, skills, and dispositions needed to assess and analyze student learning, make appropriate adjustments to instruction, monitor student learning, and have a positive effect on learning for all students through the planning and implementation of a unit of instruction.
-Candidates will:
+Graduates of the Elementary Education program will demonstrate the knowledge, skills, and dispositions needed to assess and analyze student learning, make appropriate adjustments to instruction, monitor student learning, and have a positive effect on learning for all students through the planning and implementation of a unit of instruction.

 Student Learning Outcome 5:

-Elementary Education Program teacher candidates, upon exit from clinical practice, will demonstrate beliefs and behaviors that contribute to a professional demeanor necessary for an individual to be a successful teacher of students with diverse characteristics and abilities, including the ability to create caring and supportive learning environments, encourage self-directed learning by all students, and work with students, colleagues, and communities in ways that reflect the professional dispositions expected of professional educators.
-Candidates will:
+Graduates of the Elementary Education program will demonstrate beliefs and behaviors that contribute to a professional demeanor necessary for an individual to be a successful teacher of students with diverse characteristics and abilities, including the ability to create caring and supportive learning environments, encourage self-directed learning by all students, and work with students, colleagues, and communities in ways that reflect the professional dispositions expected of professional educators.